-- There is no cap on the prices that manufacturers can charge for spare parts and VAT hasn’t been removed to reduce the cost of professional repairs, so the new law doesn’t make repair more financially attractive to consumers.
+There is no cap on how much manufacturers can charge for spare parts and VAT hasn’t been removed to reduce the cost of professional repairs, so the new law doesn’t make repair more financially attractive to consumers.
 It also allows the practice of ‘bundling’ multiple components together so that you have to pay for the whole bundle, even if you only want one small part of it.

 Putting just one of these in perspective, let’s say that the door seal on your current washing machine gets damaged.
 Because you bought the machine before 1st July 2021, the manufacturer is not legally obliged to provide a new one for you.
 So, once your warranty period is up, if the manufacturer won’t provide you with replacement parts, you may still have no option but to throw out your old appliance and buy a new one.

 And that’s particularly concerning because the UK produces more e-waste per person than anywhere in the world, apart from Norway.